applicvision/frontend-friends/docs/api/README.md

 The type of the expression decides whether the attribute is treated as an ordinary string value attribute or a [boolean attribute](https://developer.mozilla.org/en-US/docs/Glossary/Boolean/HTML).

 >[!Note]
->In the case of input elements, changing the value or checked attribute in the dynamic fragment causes the property with the same name to be set rather than the attribute, since that is usually desirable.
+>In the case of input elements, changing the value or checked attribute in the dynamic fragment causes the property with the same name of the `HTMLInputElement` instance to be set rather than the attribute, since that is usually desirable.

 The expressions can also be event handlers.
 The attributes for event handlers should start with 'on' followed by the event name.